Author response:

 Strengths and weaknesses:

-A comprehensive study is applied to characterise the conductive properties of the sampled freshwater cable bacteria.
+A comprehensive study is applied to characterize the conductive properties of the sampled freshwater cable bacteria.
 Electrostatic force microscopy and conductive atomic force microscopy provide direct evidence of the location of conductive structures.
 Four-probe microelectrode devices are used to quantify the filament resistance, which presents a significant advantage over commonly used two-probe measurements that include contributions from contact resistances.
-While the methodology is convincing, I find that some of the conclusions seem to be drawn on very limited sample sizes, which display widely different behaviour.
+While the methodology is convincing, I find that some of the conclusions seem to be drawn on very limited sample sizes, which display widely different behavior.
 In particular:

 The authors observe that the conductivity of freshwater filaments may be less sensitive to oxygen exposure than previously observed for marine filaments.
 This is indeed the case for an interdigitated array microelectrode experiment (presented in Figure 5) and for a conductive atomic force microscopy experiment (described in line 391), but the opposite is observed in another experiment (Figure S1).
 It is therefore difficult to assess the validity of the conclusion until sufficient experimental replications are presented.

 The calculation of a single nanofiber conductivity is based on experiment and calculation with significant uncertainty.
-E.g. for the number of nanofibres in a single filament that varies depending on the filament size (Frontiers in microbiology, 2018, 9: 3044.), and the measured CB resistance, which does not scale well with inner probe separation (Figure 5).
+E.g. for the number of nanofibers in a single filament that varies depending on the filament size (Frontiers in microbiology, 2018, 9: 3044.), and the measured CB resistance, which does not scale well with inner probe separation (Figure 5).
 A more rigorous consideration of these uncertainties is required.